Elestriel/CEE-Translation/README.md

 # Logs
 These are strings that will be output to the logs.
 They include an ID as well, so that when I'm looking at logs from another language, I can easily identify what each line is.
 Never change these ID codes.
 For now, the messages don't need to be translated, as they're far from done.

+# Thanks
+A huge thank you to everyone taking the time to help with translation!
+You're a wonderful community that I'm super happy to be a part of!